sdrharris/fend-project-memory-game/README.md

 When you're ready to play click [here](https://sdrharris.github.io/fend-project-memory-game/).

+Technology:
+* HTML
+* CSS
+* JavaScript
+* Image folder

+Libraries and dependencies used:
+* [Font-awesome] used to display game cards.
+* [Bootstrap]

+Credit:
+* Udacity starter code.
+* JavaScript shuffle function was used from http://stackoverflow.com/a/2450976.

 ## Contributing

 This repository is a basic project memory game for _all_ Udacity students.
 Please feel free to submit pull requests.